FrappeFortyTwo/aster/content/about/gadgets.md

 ---
 title: "Dream Workspace"
 description: "Yes.
 Money can buy happiness.
-And this is it."
+And this is what I'll shop."
 imgURL: "/images/sample.png"
 katex: "true"
 ---